Benkol003/CAC-Launcher/src-backend/readme.md

 The 'official' way to download files.
 Each API request takes about 800ms.

+### VS Code
+- advised to set `"rust-analyzer.cachePriming.enable": false` in settings.json to speed up opening the project

 ### TODO
 what MSVC redists are needed to install with the base game